charlesLoder/hebrew-transliteration/README.md

   - `"word"` — covers everything else
 2. `HEBREW` — the Hebrew text to be transliterated
 3. `TRANSLITERATION` — the text used to transliterate the Hebrew text, or a callback function
+4. `PASS_THROUGH` — if `true` passes the characters of the result of the `TRANSLITERATION` callback to the be mapped to the schema.
+If `TRANSLITERATION` is a string, this does nothing.
+Default `true`.

 **Using a callback**